h4writer/tracelogger/README.md

 When you need to serve the graphs online or when it takes the browser too long to read the files you can reduce the graphs using a python script.

 - Download the full "tools_v2" directory
-- Run 'pypy reduce.py /tmp/tl-data.json /somepath/somename'
+- Run 'python reduce.py /tmp/tl-data.json /somepath/somename'
 - This will create /somepath/somename.json and save all files with the prefix somename

-Note: using 'python' instead of 'pypy' will work, but is factor 1000 times slower
+Note: using 'pypy' instead of 'python' will sometimes not work.
+Some pypy versions contain a bug in their JIT.
+So if the reduced file is empty, you are probably hitting that bug.

 **3. navigate.py: Read log files interactive in the console**